youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### delete_access_policy

-Deletes an access policy that grants the specified identity access to the specified AWS IoT SiteWise Monitor resource.
+Deletes an access policy that grants the specified identity access to the specified IoT SiteWise Monitor resource.

 Type annotations for `boto3.client("iotsitewise").delete_access_policy` method.